MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/webxr-overview.md

 > [!NOTE]
 > **WebVR** is deprecated and is not available in current browsers, so it should not be used for any new development.
 You'll need to migrate any existing **WebVR** implementations forward to **WebXR**.
+>
+> Support for **WebXR** is discontinued (no bug fixes, content updates or technical support).
+Existing applications continue to work.

 | WebXR feature | Availability |
 |---------|---------|